jeremyong/jeremyong.github.io/_posts/2023-08-26-dispatch-ids-and-you.markdown

 With those terms out of the way, we arrive at the last value to remember:`SV_GroupIndex`.
 Unlike `SV_GroupID`, whose values are mapped to groups, `SV_GroupIndex` values are mapped to _threads_.
 Confusing, right?
 Specifically, `SV_GroupIndex` values map to "threads within a group".
-Given the main function above with attribute `numthreads(5, 5, 1)`, `SV_GroupID` would take on values from 0 to 24 inclusive.
+Given the main function above with attribute `numthreads(5, 5, 1)`, `SV_GroupIndex` would take on values from 0 to 24 inclusive.
 The naming of this value is particularly egregious, because while the index describes "threads", the term "thread" doesn't appear in the name itself.

 Note that there is no `SV_DispatchIndex` value which would hypothetically be a flattened thread index unique across the entire dispatch.